cargokult/nasreddin/README.md

 * The calendar should be web-based and hosted on github.
 * Days with github activity should be marked.

+## Tasks
+* create a hosted site for this
+* identify current github user
+* clonned repo should identify the new user
+* query user github activity
+* map user activity on calendar days
+* prettify the calendar view

 ## References
 * http://www.persistenceunlimited.com/2007/09/seinfeld-says-dont-break-the-chain/